 However, Congress is also dealing with other pressing issues – like hurricane relief and the potential threat from North Korea – so it may be months before Dreamers and their employers can have any final assurances regarding the future.

-We encourage you to seek the guidance of our experienced Dublin immigration attorneys at Sam Shihab & Associates to address any questions you may have about your specific immigration case and explore any options you may have in case you are impacted by DACA.
+We encourage you to seek the guidance of our experienced Dublin immigration attorneys at Shihab Burke, LLC, Attorneys At Law to address any questions you may have about your specific immigration case and explore any options you may have in case you are impacted by DACA.

 Contact us today!
 We are here to help.